tauri-apps/tauri.studio/docs-generator/src/markdown/security.md

 ### Security Researchers
 If you feel that there is a security concern or issue with anything in Tauri, please do not publicly comment on your findings.
 Instead, reach out directly to our security team:

-> <center>security@tauri-apps.org</center>
+> <center>security@tauri.studio</center>

 Although we do not currently have a budget for Security Bounties, in some cases we will consider rewarding responsible disclosure with our limited resources.

 ## No Server Required
 Tauri enables you to construct an application that uses web-technology for the user interface without requiring you to use a server to communicate with the backend.
-Even if you used advanced techniques of dynamic imports and offload work to the backend, no traffic can be sniffed on TCP ports or external processes - because it just isn't there.
-This reduces not only the footprint of your final binary by a good deal, it also reduces the surface area of potential attack vectors by removing them from the equation.
+Even if you used advanced techniques of dynamic imports and offload work to the backend, no traffic can be sniffed on TCP ports or external processes - because they just aren't there.
+This reduces not only the physical and virtual footprint of your final binary by a good deal, it also reduces the surface area of potential attack vectors by removing them from the equation.

 ## Language Features of Rust
 By turning to the programming language reknowned for its memory-safety and speed, Tauri simply erases whole classes of conventional attacks. `Use after free` just isn't something that can happen with Tauri.

 ## Dynamic Ahead of Time Compilation (AOT)
 This process of compilation happens several times during the bootstrapping phase of a Tauri app.
-By using a dynamic Ahead of Time compiler, you can generate code references that are unique for every session and are still technically static code units.
+By using our default dynamic Ahead of Time compiler, you can generate code references that are unique for every session and are still technically static code units.

 ## Function Hardening
 ### functional ASLR